Three early problems on size Ramsey numbers: Introduction

 The third question raised in \cite{MR479691} concerns graphs which we call {starburst graphs} (they appear to have not been previously named in the literature).
 For positive integers $k$ and $n$, the \emph{starburst graph} $S_n\up k$ is obtained from $K_k$ by adding $n$ pendant edges to every vertex of $K_k$; thus, it has $kn+k$ vertices.
 Erd\H os, Faudree, Rousseau, and Schelp \cite{MR479691} proved\footnote{They only included the proof for the weaker lower bound $n^2/2$, but claimed the bound shown.
 For completeness, we include a proof of the lower bound in \cref{sec:starbursts}.} that if $k$ is fixed and $n$ is sufficiently large, then

 Thus, in this case, there is only a $\Theta(k)$ gap between the upper and lower bounds.
-Our final main result shows that the lower bound is tight up to the constant factor. \begin{thm} For every fixed $k \geq 2$ and all sufficiently large $n$,
+Our final main result shows that the lower bound is tight up to the constant factor.